 So let’s explore a robust Christian perspective on sexuality…

 Fundamentally, sexuality is about communion (communion literally means “with union“).
 The word “sex” has etymological roots meaning “cut” or “separate” (from which we get related words like “section”).
 It refers to the fact that to be sexed is to be part of a whole.
 In other words, sexuality is a witness within us to the incompleteness of any individual human being.
 The creation account in Genesis 2 paints a poetic portrait of this truth.
-It isn’t accidental that the woman and man are separated from each other by God in the second creation account.
+It isn’t accidental that the woman is separated from the man (taken out of the man’s side) by God.
 And then with their (re)union there is joyful exuberance: “this at last is bone of my bones and flesh of my flesh” the man exclaims!
 The separating / creating action of Genesis 2 speaks to our universal, holistic longing to be joined to the other.
 But this isn’t just any “other”; to be complete it must be a sexually complementary other—an other that when brought together is generative of another other.

 This “generative otherness” gets at what is meant in Genesis 1:26-27 when the text states that God made humankind in His image (“In the image of God he created them; male and female he created them”).
 The image of God is not complete in a mere individual or in a group of individuals of the same sex.
 While it’s not inaccurate to speak of individuals as “image-bearers”, it’s only when we think of humanity as a whole species (i.e. male + female) that we have the full expression of the image of God. —Note that the text is explicit that the image of God is male + female.
 But why?
 Because amongst other important qualities that make human beings uniquely Divine image-bearers, the male + female combination embodies two essential traits of the Trinitarian God: 1) That God is a union of otherness—that there is real otherness within the Trinity (The Father is not the Son who is not the Spirit, and so forth).
 And, 2) that the self-donating love of the Trinity finds an expression in the creation of the universe, i.e. it is generative of another other (creation is not God).

 The male + female combination is uniquely able to create new life.
-In the complete self-donation of husband and wife to each other, space is created for another.
-So, the image of God is not merely about human dominion and authority (though these are important and distinguishing markers that separate animals from humans); it’s about self-donating love in the context of generative otherness.
+In the complete, conscious, intentional self-donation of husband and wife to each other, space is created for another.
+So, the image of God is not merely about human dominion and authority (though these are important and distinguishing markers that separate animals from humans); it’s about free chosen, self-donating love in the context of generative otherness.

 We see this further articulated in Colossians 1:15 where Paul refers to Christ as “the image of the invisible God.”
 This language intentionally echoes Genesis 1:26-27.
 If you reflect for a moment about it, this image is not actually different than the Genesis 1 image.
-Christ is the new Adam (the Hebrew Adam = humanity in Genesis 1, not the individual named Adam).
+Christ is the new Adam (note that scholars point out that the Hebrew word Adam means humanity in general in Genesis 1, and is not intended to mean the individual male human we meet in Genesis 2 named Adam – now distinguished from Eve).
 And per the “total Christ” sacramental aspect mentioned above, what Colossians 1:15 together with Col. 1:18 are pointing to, again, is a male + female image.
 It is the feminine image of the Church combined with the masculine image of Christ as head that in their union culminates in New Creation.
 Isn’t that beautiful?!!
 It’s a retelling of Genesis 1-2, but fulfilled (filled full) and completed in and through Christ.
 Rather than it merely being two finite humans coming together (Adam & Eve) to produce offspring, it is humanity being taken up into and joined permanently to the Divine life – what the Eastern church calls Theosis or what II Peter 1:4 means when it talks about becoming participants of the divine nature.

 So, it’s not accidental that the Bible begins and ends with a wedding.
 Genesis 2 describes the first human pair being joined together as a sign, symbol, foretaste, and instrument of what Revelation chapters 19, 21-22 describe as the Marriage Supper of the Lamb – the culmination of our sexuality.
 This is nothing less than the communion of heaven and earth, of Christ and the Church; it’s what our deepest sexual desire is pointing toward.
 This is far deeper, more meaningful, and more beautiful than mere procreation or pleasure or erotic bonding between two people.